Quickstart#

 Make a prediction#

 We can now predict our data for any set of parameters.
 This will take a little time because fsps is building and caching the SSPs.
 Subsequent calls to predict will be faster.
-Here we’ll just make the predicition for the current value of the free parameters.
+Here we’ll just make the prediction for the current value of the free parameters.

 current_parameters = ",".join([f"{p}={v}" for p, v in zip(model.free_params, model.theta)])